A night market in Taipei with a blue color filter

 Please note that room availability varies by hotel, so we encourage you to book as early as possible to secure your reservation.

-If the options listed do not meet your needs, feel free to explore our custom map of other hotels in the area, ranging from local boutique accommodations to international hotel chains.
+Feel free to explore our custom map of hotels in the area, ranging from local boutique accommodations to international hotel chains.
 For more independent arrangements, Taipei offers a variety of hostels and co-living spaces, ideal for extended stays.

 Community Support Fund